These tasty vegan breakfast ideas are full of whole grains and plant based protein. Best of all, they’re totally delicious!

 First up in our vegan breakfast ideas: toast!
 It’s ultra simple, but something we eat all the time.
 No joke, we love us some nut butter toast for breakfast.
 It’s protein packed and keeps us satisfied all morning long!
-Use purchased almond butter, or our Homemade Almond Butter if you have a food processor, and top with berries.
-For added flair, try our Cherry Chai Chia Jam for a delicious morning meal.
+Use purchased almond butter, or our Homemade Almond Butter or Nut Butter if you have a food processor.
+Top with berries or honey.
+For added flair, try our Easy Strawberry Jam for a delicious morning meal.

 Another favorite smoothie is this sweet tart glowing green apple smoothie, which is loaded with leafy greens and lightly sweetened with maple syrup and green apple.
 The tangy is balanced with sweet, and it has a loose but creamy texture that’s easily drinkable and a vivid, glowing green color.
 We can’t promise that it will make you skinnier or healthier or immune to all disease, but it tastes incredible and it is literally packed with nutrients.

 Even just the words “blueberry pancakes” conjure up the most beautiful scene, don’t they?
 That slanty morning light.
 Hot coffee brewing.
 That smell when the batter hits the griddle and makes the entire kitchen smell heavenly.
 Yes, blueberry pancakes are the definition of cozy nostalgia.

 And the flavor of these plant based pancakes: they’re pretty perfect.
 The crumb is light and fluffy, perfectly tender.
 They’re lightly sweet, punctuated by the tangy blueberries.
 Topped with pure maple syrup, the flavor simply pops.